Mahaan (2022 film): Casting

 The makers announced the principal cast and crew members on 10 March 2021 onwards, with Simran being the first member to be announced as a part of the film.
 On 12 March, Bobby Simha was announced as being in the cast, this being his sixth collaboration with Subbaraj.
 The next day, Vani Bhojan was confirmed, with her role reported to be Vikram's love interest; however her scenes did not make the final cut.
 Actors Sanath and Vettai Muthukumar were announced soon after.
-Sound designer Kunal Rajan who worked in Enthiran and Vishwaroopam was announced a part of the technical team, whilst Dinesh Subbarayan, son of prominent stunt choreographer Super Subbarayan joined the team as stunt director.
+Sound designer Kunal Rajan who worked in Enthiran and Vishwaroopam was announced a part of the technical team, while Dinesh Subbarayan, son of prominent stunt choreographer Super Subbarayan joined the team as stunt director.

 Filming

 Subbaraj fixed Kodaikanal as the principal location for the film, and planned to start the shoot in February 2021 due to Vikram's commitments to Cobra and Ponniyin Selvan.
 With Vikram's return to Chennai after completing the shooting schedule for Cobra in Russia, principal photography commenced on 10 March 2021.
 The film was set to be shot across Chennai, Goa and Kodaikanal.
 On 29 April 2021, despite the continuous shoot for about 50 days, the producers suspended the shooting, keeping in mind the rise in COVID-19 infections across Tamil Nadu.
 By then, 50% of the film's shooting was complete.
 In late-June 2021, it was announced that Subbaraj planned to resume shooting for the film in July, with the entire team being vaccinated before the shoot.

 Filming resumed on 6 July, with a 35-day schedule being held in Kanchipuram and then another shooting schedule was planned around Chennai, Goa and Darjeeling.
 In mid-July 2021, the team headed to Darjeeling for the final schedule. and portions involving Vikram, Dhruv and Vani Bhojan were shot in this schedule.
 On 9 August, it was reported that Dhruv Vikram had wrapped shooting for his portions in the film.
 Four days later, on 14 August, it was reported that shooting for the film has been wrapped.
 In December 2021, Vikram and Dhruv had completed dubbing for their respective parts.